Estimated reading time: 10 minutes

 If you don’t have a tablecloth, the second-hand shop offers so many varieties you most likely find one.

-We have a red round tablecloth that will be perfect for our Thanksgiving table decor.
+Our red round tablecloth will be perfect for our Thanksgiving table decor.

 Ideally, you can start shopping for Thanksgiving decor throughout the year if you know what you want.

-The best savings will always be on 50% off days so consider what you will need in the future and today when shopping.
+The best savings will always be on 50% off days, so consider what you need in the future and today when shopping.

-There won’t be many if any, grocery stores open on Thanksgiving day so it’s important that you prepare everything in advance.
+There won’t be many grocery stores open on Thanksgiving day, so you must prepare everything in advance.

 Even if you think you can run out to buy something, don’t rely on finding what you need at the corner shop.
 They might not carry it.